DockerDemos/vm-docker-bench/README.md

     --init-rng=on --max-time=300 --max-requests=0 run
     sysbench --test=fileio --file-total-size=10G cleanup

-This test was run one hundred times, serially, and the Kb/sec value from the test output recorded.
+This test was run twenty five times, serially, and the Kb/sec value from the test output recorded.

 The following bash script was placed on the host server via the CoreOS cloud-config.yml file, and used to run the tests: